You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Certificate of Formation Fee

 This is the big one, the most important (and most expensive) form that you’ll file to start your Washington LLC.
 While it’s pricey, the Certificate of Formation makes your LLC official in the eyes of the state, so it’s well worth the cost.
-It’s $200 for an online filing and $180 for a hard copy one.
+It’s $200 for an online filing and $180 for a hard copy.
 Online is slightly more expensive because it’s automatically treated as an expedited document, and you can expedite a hard copy filing for an additional $50 fee.
-The good news is that the Certificate of Formation is a one-time filing, so you’ve submitted it and paid the fee, you’ll be moving on and not looking back.
+The good news is that the Certificate of Formation is a one-time filing, so once you’ve submitted it and paid the fee, you’ll be moving on and not looking back.

 Business and Professional Licenses